hsanjuan/op2pass/README.md

 `pass` ([password store](https://www.passwordstore.org/)).

 Items are named as `/website-domain/username`.
-Content is the password, unless other fields have been discovered, other fields, in which case it is a multiline entry.
+Content is the password, unless other fields have been discovered in which case it is made a multiline entry.

 No support for OTP or anything fancy.